 Bernabeu Stadium Tour for Families: Madrid with Kids

 My son walked into the Bernabeu and went completely silent.
 Not “quiet.”
 Silent.
-He stood at the tunnel entrance, looked out at 80,000 seats, and his eyes filled with tears.
+He stood at the tunnel entrance, looked out at 80,000 empty seats, and his eyes filled with tears.
 “Mum.
 This is where they play.”
 He’s nine.
-He’s watched Real Madrid on TV since he could sit up.
-And standing in the actual stadium broke something loose in him that I wasn’t expecting.
-The Bernabeu does that to football families.
-It turns a stadium tour into an emotional experience.
+He talks constantly.
+But for about thirty seconds he just stood there with his mouth open.
+That’s what the FC Barcelona Museum does to football-mad children.
+It turns them silent.
+Which, for any parent, is worth the ticket price alone.

 The Bernabeu holds 81,000 people and the scale is genuinely overwhelming.
 The new renovation has added a retractable roof and a 360-degree screen that wraps around the inside.
 Even empty, it feels enormous.
 With a crowd on match day, it’s deafening.
 We did the stadium tour first, then came back for a match two days later.
 My son says it’s the best thing he’s ever done.
 He’s nine.
 He’s done Disneyland.
 The Bernabeu won.
-Photo: CC BY-SA 3.0, via Wikimedia Commons
+Photo / Wikimedia Commons (CC BY-SA 3.0)

 The Santiago Bernabeu is Real Madrid’s home stadium and one of the most famous football grounds on earth.
 The Tour Bernabeu takes you through the trophy room, the players’ tunnel, the pitch-side area, and a museum covering the club’s 120+ year history.
 For football families, it’s non-negotiable.
 For everyone else, the sheer scale of the building is impressive regardless.